-Given the risk of insuring a vehicle that has been rebuilt, insurance companies frequently offer coverage that differs significantly from standard coverage when considering the level of coverage and costs.
+Given the risk of insuring a vehicle that has been rebuilt.
+Insurance companies frequently offer coverage that differs significantly from standard coverage when considering the level of coverage and costs.
 Vehicle owners can expect to pay a bit more in premiums and receive less coverage.
-However, it is important to note that each policy is issued at the discretion of the carrier and is decided on a case-by-case basis.
+However, it is important to note that issuing each policy is at the discretion of the carrier.
+And its decision is on a case-by-case basis.

 However, the company is willing to provide coverage for a vehicle that has been declared a total loss by another insurance provider.
-Even if the vehicle is reported insurable, it will require an inspection to determine the type and amount of coverage that will be provided.
+Even if reporting the vehicle as insurable.
+It will require an inspection to determine the type and amount of coverage that will be provided.

 Progressive will offer coverage for rebuilt cars.
 However, the company will provide comprehensive coverage, but it does not offer coverage for vandalism, theft, fire or collision.
 If a loss occurs, the company will only pay up to forty percent of the actual value of the car’s Kelley Blue Book value.

-Given the information provided here, it is clear that your purchasing strategy should be aligned with the ability to obtain insurance.
+Given the information here, it is clear that your purchasing strategy should align with the ability to obtain insurance.
 If a vehicle’s history presents issues as to future insurability, it may be prudent to pass on the opportunity.

-Therefore, buyers should always consider that if a car is uninsurable it will likely have little market value since it will not be able to be driven legally.
-One way to counter this problem is to first consult with insurance carriers, discuss their policies, and guide one’s car auction strategy accordingly.
+Therefore, buyers should always consider that if a car is uninsurable it will likely have little market value.
+Since it will not be able to be driven legally.
+One way to counter this problem is to first consult with insurance carriers.
+Also, discuss their policies, and guide one’s car auction strategy accordingly.